JonahKember/MA-Thesis/README.md

 Despite these advances, a theoretical understanding of the specific developmental processes that might be altered in each ADHD subtype is missing.
 A necessary first step towards such an understanding involves describing the atypical features associated with each ADHD subtype in a way that is relevant to how ADHD develops- through the formation of large-scale functional brain networks.

-The goal of this project is to describe features of task-based functional brain networks that are associated with each ADHD subtype in a non-clinical, cross-sectional sample of university-aged participants during a continuous performance task.
-This takes an important first step towards understanding which developmental processes might be altered in each of the ADHD subtypes, with implications for the early diagnosis and intervention of ADHD.
+This project describes features of functional brain networks that are associated with each ADHD subtype in a non-clinical, cross-sectional sample of university-aged participants during a continuous performance task.
+This takes an important first step towards understanding which developmental processes might be altered in each of the ADHD subtypes, with clinical implications for the early diagnosis and intervention of ADHD.

 ## [Findings](https://jonahkember.github.io/MA-Thesis/Findings)